mattydevicce/pluto/u3-project-1/project-1.md

 While finishing the MVP is the primary goal of the project, there are further requirements that must be completed before or immediately after the project is due.

 - Your project should be hosted on Github in its own **NEW** repository.
-This repo must be **OUTSIDE** of your Melville repo.
+This repo must be **OUTSIDE** of your class repo.
 If you make a repo inside a repo, you're gonna have a bad time.
 - Your project should be publicly available using GitHub Pages and include a `README.md` that has your name and instructions about how to play your game or use your app.
 - The `README.md` should include the project's name and description.
 - All of your code must be properly formatted and validated.